bromotdi/kaggle-competitions/leash-bio-belka/README.md

 To evaluate potential search methods in small molecule chemistry, competition host Leash Biosciences physically tested some 133M small molecules for their ability to interact with one of three protein targets using DNA-encoded chemical library (DEL) technology.
 This dataset, the Big Encoded Library for Chemical Assessment (BELKA), provides an excellent opportunity to develop predictive models that may advance drug discovery.

+Datasets of this size are rare and restricted to large pharmaceutical companies.
+The current best-curated public dataset of this kind is perhaps bindingdb, which, at 2.8M binding measurements, is much smaller than BELKA.